lmjh/doodle-this/TESTING.md

 ![](documentation/testing_images/user_stories/user-story-5-4-2.jpg)
 * Users can edit existing product images by clicking the 'Edit' link next to the image and filling out the form.
 ![](documentation/testing_images/user_stories/user-story-5-4-3.jpg)
-* Users can delete product images by clicking the 'Delete' link next to the image and the confirming in the modal that's displayed.
+* Users can delete product images by clicking the 'Delete' link next to the image and then confirming in the modal that's displayed.
 ![](documentation/testing_images/user_stories/user-story-5-4-4.jpg)
 ![](documentation/testing_images/user_stories/user-story-5-4-5.jpg)